Claire is available for Skype and in-person visits, for kids, teens, and adults.

 Claire loves talking about all things writing and reading.
 Some of the things she especially likes talking about are:

-STORYTELLING AND THE CREATIVE PROCESS.
 As a former musician, Claire uses music and other media to help her build stories.
-With help from Pinterest, Tumblr, and Spotify, Claire will teach students how to utilize these tools to brainstorm, find inspiration, and build their own stories.
+With help from Pinterest and Spotify, Claire will teach students how to utilize these tools to brainstorm, find inspiration, and build their own stories.